Mabuchi Motor: Ethical standards

 April 2005 saw the creation of the Mabuchi Motor Compliance Manual (now known as Mabuchi Motor Ethical Standards) which provided explicitly the standards to be observed in executing the company's work.
 That November, the company opened the Mabuchi Motor Historical Center of Technology for the purpose of correctly communicating and passing down Mabuchi's history and "DNA" to the company's employees and contributing to the practice of the Mabuchi Management Philosophy created by its founders.
 The same month, Mabuchi Motor Korea Co., Ltd. was founded to reinforce Mabuchi's business infrastructure in the Korean market.
 In April 2006, the company launched the "Hot Line" for the purposes of whistle-blower protection and answering questions regarding the "Mabuchi Motor Ethical Standards" and preventing activities which conflict with the Standards.
 Later, in August, the company opened Dongguan Mabuchi Motor Equipment Co., Ltd. Motor Research & Development Center in order to carry out activities for designing products and developing production technologies in China in conjunction with the head office.

 A year later, Mabuchi Motor developed compact high-torque motors for automotive products.
-And in January, 2008, Mabuchi founded the Mabuchi Motor Trading (Shenzen) CO., Ltd. in Shenzhen, China, for the purpose of strengthening both customer service and distribution system in southern China.
+And in January, 2008, Mabuchi founded the Mabuchi Motor Trading (Shenzhen) CO., Ltd. in Shenzhen, China, for the purpose of strengthening both customer service and distribution system in southern China.
 The Dongguan representative office handed over its corporate functions to the new sales office and was dissolved to form a better organization.
 In June, a new power seat motor was released.
 In February 2009, Dongguan Mabuchi Motor Equipment Co., Ltd. changed the name of company to Mabuchi Motor (Dongguan) Co., Ltd. and it started motor production in April 2009.
 That June, Mabuchi Motor Danang Ltd. expanded its facility to optimize motor production.
 A month later, Mabuchi Motor (Yingtan) Co., Ltd. was established with the aim of enhancing cost competitiveness by creating small and flexible production management.